Monday, August 17, 2026

 My new garden plan involves mimicking the existing half-circle wall with two more half-circles inside.
 Here is the sketch I did, thinking the effect would be like a fountain.
 My final effect does not look exactly like this but I may add more plants.
 Who knows?
 Right now, I’m enjoying the change.

 On the hottest day, my kind neighbor Kat made me laugh when she walked her dog by our dirt installation.
 Her humor prevented a complete meltdown on my part (thanks, Kat).
 One neighbor offered help, and a few days later, another attempted to give help.
-I thanked them but explain that this is my mountain to climb.
+I thanked them but explained that this is my mountain to climb.
 My sweet hubby definitely would have helped but I was determined to do it on my own.

 Once the Sticks of Fire were down to stumps, it was time to remove them.
 The last two stumps were at least eight inches across, deep and stubborn.
 I used the electric saw, clippers, Japanese pull saw, and a shovel to loosen them.
 Mostly, I dug under the stumps to pry them out.
 I slipped on mud and tripped on slippery rocks.
 I fell into the 18-inch-deep hole I dug around the huge stump.
 There were tears and curses.
 Blisters and cuts.
 The preschool kids were impressed by my Band-Aid count (one day it was seven).
 I lift weights twice a week, but this yard work was a true workout.
 For all the upper body work I’ve done on this makeover, I expected my arms to look like Ronda Rousey’s by now.
 (They don’t.)